-To provide academic adjustments, proper documentation is required and must be presented to the Center for Educational Access or to the director for student support in the School of Law.
+To provide academic adjustments, proper documentation is required and must be presented to the Office of Disability and Access Services or to the director for student support in the School of Law.
 This documentation is not part of the student's college record.
 Documentation will remain in the center for seven years; then it will be destroyed or returned to the student upon his or her request.

 The guidelines for documentation below are recommended for University System of Maryland institutions and Maryland community colleges to enhance consistency and provide students, parents and professionals with the information needed to assist students in establishing eligibility for services and receiving appropriate accommodations.

 The guidelines are broad enough to allow for flexibility in accepting documentation from a range of perspectives given the different educational environments within these systems.
 Flexibility includes such factors as open vs. competitive enrollment; variation in class size; type of student population (e.g., traditional, nontraditional, transfer); undergraduate vs. graduate program, and course format: classroom, online, hybrid or field-based.